SimonHoiberg/Hue-Debugger-UI/README.md

 ## Get Help
 - Contact me on silindsoftwaredk@gmail.com
-- If appropriate, [open an issue](https://github.com/Silind/Hue-Debugger-UI/issues) on Github
+- If appropriate, [open an issue](https://github.com/Silind/Hue-Debugger-UI/issues) on GitHub

 ## Motivation

-**Philips Hue is awesome!
-Let's agree on that right away!**
-Not only is Philips Hue an IoT must-have, but as a developer it's especially exciting that you can get started on building your own apps and web services that controls your light system right away!
+**An enhanced substitute for the API Debug Tool!**
 Every Hue bridge comes with a simple web app built into it, the _API Debug Tool_, which you can use to learn how the Hue REST API works 'under the hood' and which can be useful to debug your app during development.

 ![SuccessResponse.png](https://www.developers.meethue.com/sites/default/files/SuccessResponse.png)

-Yes, we all love Hue, but can we just agree that this debugger simply don't do Hue justice?
-If you think this looks tedious and unpractical to use, you're absolutely spot on.
-Indeed, this is not an end-user interface, but why should we developers suffer unnecessarily?
+However, the _API Debug Tool_ quickly becomes tedious to use, and especially when doing continuous debugging of larger and more complex projects, debugging with this tool will feel cumbersome.

-This is the main motivation for building an enhanced graphical user interface to interact with the Hue REST API in a much more satisfying way.
+This is the main motivation for building an enhanced graphical user interface to interact with the Hue REST API in a much more convenient way.

 ## Acknowledgements